thequinto/FreshPerderders/README.md

 #### Codebase

 The FreshPotatoes API service will be separate from their customer-facing web application.
-In this repo, you'll find the code that will power their API: starter code and tests built with Maven, Java 8, Spring Boot, JPA, and SQLite.
+In this repo, you'll find the code that will power their API: starter code built with Maven, Java 8, Spring Boot, JPA, and SQLite.

-**TODO: Maven instructions here**

 #### Database